Frequently Asked Questions - Pre-K ServicesWhere is Pre-K offered?

 What about special education students?

-Children who qualify for other Special Education services as determined by the Case Conference/IEP will continue to receive services within the MCAS Early Childhood Developmental Pre-K Program.
-Most of these students attend classes at Niemann.
+Children who qualify for other Special Education services as determined by the Case Conference/IEP will receive services within the MCAS Early Childhood Developmental Pre-K Program.
+Most of these students attend classes at Knapp, Pine or Springfield.
 For more information contact (219) 873-2000, ext.
 8335.

 What if my child requires speech/language services?

-Students who require speech/language services may be served in the YMCA and Imagination Station programs, by MCAS specialists.
+Students who require speech/language services may be served in the YMCA programs, by MCAS specialists.
 Those who are not enrolled in these programs may be served at schools, by appointment, and/or may receive services as determined by their Individual Education Plan (IEP).

 What are the age requirements for enrollment?